 - Owner Email : The email of the person who owns the developer tool.

 - Redirect URI (Legacy) : The URI for the key redirect.
 This field allows you to set the previous URI for a tool.
 Eventually this field will be removed.

 - Redirect URIs : The domains where tokens are requested.
 These URIs are not your Canvas URL.
 To avoid mixed content browser concerns, use https.

 - Vendor Code (LTI 2) : A unique registered code which identifies the vendor or developer of the third-party tool.
 This is specifically for LTI 2 tools and apps.

 - Icon URL : The URL of the icon for your developer tool.
 This URL is presented to the user to approve authorization for your tool.
 To avoid mixed content browser concerns, use https.

 - Notes : Any notes about the developer key, such as the reason it was created.

-If the Scopes page is available to you, you can customize access for the key by clicking the Enforce Scopes button .
+- Enforce Scopes : Allows you to customize access for the key.
 Otherwise, the key will have access to all endpoints available to the authorizing user.